DataDog/hiring-engineers/answers.md

 1. Set the Timeboard's timeframe to the past 5 minutes.
 2. Take a snapshot of this graph and use the @ notation to send it to yourself.

-- From the Timeboard UI, I follow the next steps to email a 5-minute timeframe of any pf my custom metrics:\
+- From the Timeboard UI, I follow the next steps to email a 5-minute timeframe of any of my custom metrics:\
 ![alt text](screenshots/selector_time_range.png)
 ![alt text](screenshots/screenshot.png)
 ![alt text](screenshots/@notation.png)